-National Grandparents Day was yesterday, so let’s take some extra time to appreciate how valuable they are in our lives.
-You may have special memories with your grandparents, or maybe you appreciate the relationship between your kids and parents.
-Either way, it matters in a big way when grandparents show up in our lives.
+National Grandparents Day was yesterday, so let’s take some extra time to appreciate their value in our lives.
+You may have special memories with your grandparents, or maybe you appreciate the relationship between your kids and their grandparents.
+Either way, it matters big when grandparents show up in our lives.

 Some of my most treasured memories to look back on as a child happened right at the kitchen table with my grandpa.
 We’d play the card game War (he’d let me cheat), make pasta sauce from scratch, and sing songs from when he was younger.
 Even though he passed away when I was only 10 years old, I still count that time together as some of the most significant parts of my younger years.